MicrosoftDocs/intellicode/docs/share-models.md

 If you own a library or other package and want to help your users out with IntelliCode suggestions:

-1. [Train a custom model](custom-models.md#train-a-model) on a codebase that has good sample usage of your library (for example, some sample code that makes a good selection of typical calls to the library).
+1. [Create a custom model](custom-models.md#create-a-model) on a codebase that has good sample usage of your library (for example, some sample code that makes a good selection of typical calls to the library).

 2. [Share the link](custom-models.md#share-a-custom-model) with everyone who'll be using the library.